 Hungry For More Korean Food?

 If this article has whetted your appetite for more delicious Korean dishes, how about some weird Korean dishes instead?
 Are you brave enough to try them?
-Of course, knowing what you want to eat is only half the battle, but how do you order food in Korea?
-Don’t worry, I’ve got you covered with these Korean phrases for eating out.
+Of course, knowing what you want to eat is only half the battle, figuring out how to order food in Korean will really help you embrace Korea.

 Try Amazing Korean Winter Foods In Seoul